Shinesjc/My-first-html5/README.md

 <p>All the imgs, css file and js file uploaded</p>
 <P>The web page named 'Web' is a simple enterprise website.(use Bootstrap).</p>
 <p>The practise file shows some of my individual exercises.</p>
+<p>The Game file show some simple game which mainly use JS.